 Is there a limit on charitable donations for 2024?

-For 2021, taxpayers were able to deduct cash donations of up to 100% of adjusted gross income, if it was made to a qualifying public charity.
+In 2021, taxpayers were able to deduct cash donations of up to 100% of adjusted gross income, if it was made to a qualifying public charity.
 This is temporary, as a result of the Consolidated Appropriations Act signed into law in December 2020.
 Gifts to donor-advised funds (discussed below) are not eligible for this special election.
-This rule no longer applies in 2023.
+This rule no longer applies in 2024.